 Obstetricians and Gynecologists

-What is the risk of automation?
+What do you think the risk of automation is?

 The number of 'Obstetricians and Gynecologists' job openings is expected to rise 1.7% by 2031

 Total employment, and estimated job openings